 - As per the Enrolment Agreement, parents are to support the authority and discipline of the school enabling your child to achieve maturity, self-discipline and self-control.
-By doing so, you help demonstrate to them the importance of following rules, you support the efforts of each of their classroom teachers, and the student, teacher and parent can work in unison to create a safe and successful school experience. - Be mindful of the potential interruption to learning that may be caused by contacting students during the school day - Utilise the school communication avenues (phoning Student Services) for official school communication e.g. absence notifications, early and late departure including sick bay release, etc. - In the interests of student wellbeing, we encourage parents to take an active role in monitoring student use of devices at home.
+By doing so, you help demonstrate to them the importance of following rules, you support the efforts of each of their classroom teachers, and the student, teacher and parent can work in unison to create a safe and successful school experience. - Be mindful of the potential interruption to learning that may be caused by contacting students during the school day.
+All parents are requested to contact the office when they need to get an urgent message to their child. - Utilise the school communication avenues (phoning Student Services) for official school communication e.g. absence notifications, early and late departure including sick bay release, etc. - In the interests of student wellbeing, we encourage parents to take an active role in monitoring student use of devices at home.
 We suggest familiarising yourself with the support materials associated with cyber safety.